Rhamondre Stevenson Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- In his single career matchup against the Dolphins, Stevenson put up two rushing yards, 47.5 fewer yards than his over/under in Sunday's game.
+- Stevenson notched two rushing yards in his lone career matchup against the Dolphins, 47.5 fewer yards than his over/under in Sunday's game.

-- Stevenson did not have a touchdown run in that outing against the Dolphins.
+- Stevenson did not have a touchdown run in that contest against the Dolphins.

-- In terms of defending against the run, the Dolphins are 10th in the NFL, giving up 108.3 yards per game.
+- Conceding 108.3 rushing yards per game, the Dolphins have the 10th-ranked run defense in the league.

-- The Patriots are up against the NFL's 12th-ranked defense when it comes to rushing TDs allowed (14 this year).
+- Stevenson and the Patriots will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns conceded (14).

 Recent Performances

-- Stevenson put together a 107-yard rushing performance in last week's matchup with the Jaguars, carrying the ball 19 times (averaging 5.6 yards per carry) while scoring two touchdowns.
+- In last week's contest against the Jaguars, Stevenson ran the ball 19 times for 107 yards (5.6 yards per carry) and scored two touchdowns.

-- Stevenson has 143 rushing yards (47.7 ypg) on 29 carries with two touchdowns during his last three games.
+- Stevenson has 143 yards on 29 carries (47.7 ypg) with two rushing touchdowns during his last three games.

 Stevenson's New England Teammates